fametrano/fametrano.github.io/_pages/bbt202003-math.md

 ## Bitcoin and Blockchain Technology, Spring 2020

-Department of Mathematics, University of Milano
+Department of Mathematics, University of Milan

 __The course is confirmed: because of COVID-19 it will be streaming only.__